Koutelier/Nautilus-Landing/README.md

 ---

-© {Current Year} Nautilus Wallet.
+© 2024 Nautilus Wallet.
 All rights reserved.